Giddings History, Family Crest & Coats of Arms

-Another 119 words (8 lines of text) are included under the topic Early Giddings Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Giddings Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Giddings family moved to Ireland, but this topic is not covered in this excerpt.
-Another 137 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Giddings Settlers in Australia in the 19th Century